sampsyo/cs6120/content/blog/2020-10-04-alive/index.md

 %r = sdiv %X, (C2 / (1 << C1))
 ```

 This optimization does not refine the source program when `C1 = width(C1) - 1` as `X << C1` may overflow.
-This is not obvious to see so Alive produces the following output
+This is not obvious to see so Alive produces the following output:

 ```
 ERROR: Mismatch in values of i4 %r